matthieuboisgontier/Sit_Reward_EEG/README.md

 This repository contains `R` scripts to analyze reward associated with sitting down or squatting while undergoing electroencephalographic (EEG) recording.

 ## Data for analyses in R
 The raw data used in the R script is available in CSV format in the "Data" directory.
-Data and scripts used for the EEG part of the study are in the "EEG" directory.

 ## EEG
 Raw EEG data files are available at: https://auburn.box.com/s/wbnev8nigk3qf0d8hmfsq1nnia3lvu0b